daviddetorres/jscumm/docs/Configuration_files.md

 # JSCUMM: Configuration files and directories
 For the JSCUMM engine to work properly, there are some configuration files that must me set up and that defines the general logic of the game.
-Alñl of them are located under the 'chapter' directory.
+All of them are located under the 'chapter' directory.

 ## File: /chapter/config.json
 Here is al example of this file: